opengeospatial/ELFIE/data/README.md

 for the organization/featuretype in question.

-In the case that a given featuretype is a single feature for the whole use case, such as is the case for a hydrographic network, the jsonkey id can be left as `NA` in the tsv file and left off in the feature URI.
+In the case that a given featuretype is a single feature for the whole use case, such as is the case for a hydrographic network, the jsonkey id should be set to a use-case wide ID in the tsv file and left off in the feature URI.

 **Please add additional conventions to this document as they are needed and or implemented.**